 Whether it be offices, restaurants, medical facilities, retail or storage rooms, floors need to be durable.
-But each commercial space has different requirements and experience varying conditions, which means not every flooring solution will be right for your needs.
-Here we look at the pros and cons of three popular options – tiles, vinyl and epoxy – to help you choose the best solution for your floor.
+But each commercial space has different requirements and experiences varying conditions, which means not every flooring solution will be right for your needs.
+Here we look at the pros and cons of three popular options – tiles vs vinyl vs epoxy flooring – to help you choose the best solution for your floor.

 The advantage of tiles lies in their aesthetic.
 There are endless colours and patterns, as well as sizes and materials, to choose from to get the look you want for your space.

 Chris Bauer, Head of Flooring at Hychem said that while tiles look good, and surface spills and dust can be wiped away easily, the final installation is not seamless.

 “There are a number of problems that arise with seamed flooring in commercial environments.
 For instance, while tiles may look good when they are first installed, constant traffic and exposure to contaminants such as waste or cleaning chemicals can stain the grout lines, making the floor look old or unkempt even if the tiles themselves look clean,” Mr Bauer said.

 “But most importantly for commercial floors, tiles can become unhygienic very quickly as there is a high chance of water penetrating the grout lines and joins, allowing bacteria to breed and spread.
 Furthermore, any waste that falls on the floor will allow bacteria to spread even if it is washed away.”

 Tiles are also not practical for areas exposed to heavy mechanical and temperature impacts, whether these are constant or even one-off occurrences, as they are easily cracked and broken which can create safety and health concerns should the damage go unattended, and is costly to fix.